When Should You Change Your Car Brake Pads?

 A visual inspection of your brake pads will also tell you if you need to have them changed.
 If the brake pad has less than a quarter thick, you need to have them inspected and potentially replaced.
 This is something that you have to do if it has been a long time since your last brake pad inspection.

 Another sign that you should change your brake pads is a deep and low noise when you engage the brakes.
 This can be a sign that your brakes have worn away completely.
 The metallic grinding is caused by the brake discs making contact with the callipers.

 This metal on metal contact is a serious problem and will cause damage to the entire braking system.
 If you hear this noise, you need to take your car to the garage as soon as possible.
 Leaving this will result in a large repair cost which can easily be avoided.

 An Indicator Light

-There are many modern cars that have an indicator light which tells you it is time to change your brake pads.
-You should check your manual to see if your car has this indictor.
+There are many modern cars that have an indicator light that tells you it is time to change your brake pads.
+You should check your manual to see if your car has this indicator.
 If the light comes on you need to have the brakes changed as well as the light sensor.

 There are a few signs that you can look for which tell you it is time to change your brake pads.
 A squealing noise when the brakes are engaged in the first, but if you hear a metallic noise the brake pads have worn completely.